k3larra/commuter/UserStudy/week4/presentation.md

 ### Fourth week usage: "ASSIGNMENT"
 * Use the app freely, teach, clear add more or less data and play around.
-* Reflect over privacy in the research questions and how an teaching UI for this context could be integrated in the app.
+* Reflect over privacy in the research questions
+* Think/sketch on how an teaching UI for this context could be integrated in the app.

 ### Background info: Privacy.
 Machine Teaching can be a way to build systems that provides privacy-by-design since you as a user define what to teach the system.
 Theoretically this means that a user or group of users can teach a model only the things he or she select and if the system is designed for privacy and security the user decides if any information should be shared.
-During this week we will discuss those issues, some related articles are attatched
+During this week we will discuss those issues, some related articles are attached<sup>2</sup><sup>3</sup>

 ## Feedback